Seby B. Jones: Early life

 Seby Jones was born on a farm in Franklin County, North Carolina.
 He was born one of 12 children.
 At the age of 16, he moved out of Franklin County to Selma, North Carolina joining his older brother.
 Together they formed a small service station and fruit stand business.
 The small business was stocked with surplus produce from truckers moving north-south on US 301.
 Seby Jones had five children.
 In 1933, during the Great Depression, Seby Jones moved the family to Raleigh so that he could get a more stable career then re-selling produce.
 At Raleigh, he met a Scottish immigrant carpenter, James A. Davidson, who took him as his assistant.
 The assistant position helped teach Jones how to create a business from the bottom up.

 Business career

 During World War II, Jones worked on several structures related to the war including the Raleigh-Durham Airport.
 After the war, in 1945 he returned to the private sector with new construction experience.
 Along with James Davidson, he formed the Davidson and Jones Construction Company.
 In post-war years, their company helped renovate and build many supermarkets and stores including over 100 churches.
 In 1965 Davidson retired from the company leaving Jones as the President-Chairman of the construction company.
-The company planned and built the Crabtree Valley Mall, which opened in 1972.
+The company planned and built the Crabtree Mall, which opened in 1972.